Codex

 6. Faster uploading and addition of photos

-7. The ability to keep local backup
+7. The ability to keep local backups

-List of Client Software:
+List of Client Software

-Mac OS X Dashboard Widgets
+Mac OS X

-Nokia Phones (Symbian S60 based):
+Nokia Phones

-Vim script:
+Vim script

 Develop Your Own